LeCoderCat/get-started-dna-center-api/README.md

 ![Postman settings](/img/disable_cert_ver.png)

-After that, do an API call to generate the JWT (token) to authenticate (using GUI credentials) and perform API calls:
+After that, do an API call to generate the JWT (token) to authenticate (using GUI credentials, on the Authorization tab next to Params) and perform API calls:

 ![Postman Token Gen](/img/token1.png)